Gera-Garza/Hibernate-Spring/README.md

 # Hibernate-Spring
-This si the repository fot the hibernate and spring course in Platzi
+This is the repository for the hibernate and spring course in Platzi